 And while I sat here smiling at those memories, this thought came to me: "How foolish we are to become all upset about various stop signs in Life's road."

 I mean, obviously that old boyfriend and I were not meant to be married.
 Not even.
-No, Tom and I always have been perfect for one another and our marriage is the quintessential 'made in heaven' type.
+No, Tom's and my marriage is the quintessential 'made in heaven' type.
+(Well, mostly.) シ

 Me at 17?
 One day I'd want to be a teacher, the next week a writer in a lonely cabin in the woods (thus also fulfilling my desire to become a hermit).
-Then the following month I dreamed of being a journalist.
+Then I dreamed of being a journalist.
 Then an artist.
-Then a professional dancer (of the ballet persuasion, alas).
-And every time a foreign missionary came and spoke at church--aha!
+Then a professional ballet dancer.
+And every time a foreign missionary came and spoke at church?
 That's exactly what I wanted to be--a missionary.

 "We do the things we really want to do."
 Some people disagree with that old saying, but I've nearly always found it to be factual.